lsl/injector/README.md

 ### Built-in Router

-Injector provides an optional router that automatically handles injection for both routes and middleware:
+Injector provides a ServeMux based router that automatically handles injection for both routes and middleware.
+This is the typical use case for

 ```go
 // Create a router